SafeITExperts

 • Minimum speed: 5 Gbps (USB 3.0)

-Why it matters?
-Users can finally connect any screen, projector or USB-C dock to any USB-C port on their Windows PC without worrying about compatibility.
+🎯 Why it matters: Users can finally plug any monitor, projector, or USB‑C dock into any port of their Windows PC — without having to test each port one by one.

 🚀 USB4 40Gbps

-Interoperability Revolution: For the first time, docks and peripherals designed for MacBook Pro (USB4/Thunderbolt) will work natively on certified Windows PCs.
+🌍 Interoperability revolution: For the first time, docks designed for MacBook Pro (USB4/Thunderbolt) will work natively on WHCP‑certified Windows PCs.

 🚀 USB4 80Gbps (2025–2026)